aibangjuxin/knowledge/safe/GKE-safe.md

      - 示例回复：
        ```
        Dear Security Team,
        Thank you for identifying the outstanding issue regarding GKE configuration management and documentation.
-We are actively working on reviewing and optimizing our GKE jiqun configurations and creating detailed documentation to mitigate the risk of breaches.
+We are actively working on reviewing and optimizing our GKE clusters configurations and creating detailed documentation to mitigate the risk of breaches.
 We will provide a detailed update and relevant documentation by [date].
 Please let us know if there are specific areas or standards we should prioritize.
        Best regards,
        [Your Name]
        ```